awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 #### Q. I want to run more than 2 AWS MediaLive channels ?

 There is a default limit of 5 Amazon MediaLive channels per AWS account.
 But that can be increased from support.

-To run more than 2 channels using subtitles generated with Amazon Transcribe message AWS support to get your Amazon Transcribe limit increased.
+**To run more than 2 channels using subtitles generated with Amazon Transcribe message AWS support to get your Amazon Transcribe limit increased.
+Each channel transcribes both streams.
+Currently the default AWS Transcribe Streaming limit is 5 streams. **

 #### Q. What ingest formats does the solution support?